sihrc/HFID-website/README.md

 Currently, we are working on:
 ### Adding the home page:
-* Information about the team
-* Information about the project
-* Information about the course
+* What should go on the home page?

 ### Adding the Contact Us page:
 * Contact the team
 * Contact the instructors

 ### Adding the Project page:
-* Current progress on the Project
-* Upcoming User Visits updates
+* User Visits updates
 * Inspritational Designs

+### Updates
+* Navigation Bar - added projects dropdown
+* Completed projectbrief.html
+* Added Jumbotron to each project subpage